-Despite Governor Cuomo’s Executive Order 202.8 requiring non-essential businesses to reduce in‑person workforce locations by one hundred percent (100%), businesses may find some relief from performance under their commercial leases and other contracts.
+Despite Governor Cuomo’s Executive Order 202.8 requiring non-essential businesses to reduce in‑person workforce locations by one hundred percent (100%), businesses may find some relief from performance under their contractual obligations.
 Below are some avenues that may potentially provide relief for businesses:

 Force Majeure in a Lease.
 A force majeure provision in a commercial lease allows for suspension of performance by either party because of certain specified unforeseen events.
 The clause may be invoked to allow a landlord or tenant to suspend performance of a time‑sensitive obligation, such as a “build out” obligation requiring a landlord or tenant to timely complete construction, and thus stall the commencement date of the lease.
 For more information regarding force majeure clauses, please see our companion alert here.